Running Network Simulations with BMTK#

 sim.run()

-If you have docker client installed on your machine, you can use the following to execute the simulation
+If you have a docker client installed on your machine, you can use the following to execute the simulation:

 $ docker run alleninstitute/bmtk -v local/path:/home/shared/workspace python run_simulation.py config.simulation.json

-When it starts the first thing it will do is create (or overwrite) the output/ folder along with output/log.txt log file that we can use to keep track of progress of the simulation.
-Although the network is small enough to run on any modern computer or laptop, it will still take anywhere 5 to 30 minutes to complete depending on the hardware.
+When it starts, the first thing it will do is to create (or overwrite) the output/ folder along with output/log.txt log file that keeps track of the progress of the simulation.
+Although this network is small enough to run on any modern computer or laptop, it will still take anywhere between 5 to 30 minutes to complete, depending on the hardware.

 output/spikes.h5 and output/spikes.csv contain spike trains for all non-virtual cells.
 (Both files have the same data but in different file formats).